 surfaces after being contaminated.
 The risk of spread

 from products shipped over a period of days or weeks at

 room temperature is very

-no known risk of Coronaviruses entering Canada on
+no known risk of Coronaviruses entering or leaving Canada on

 parcels or packages.